 - Has low self-confidence.

 Learn to recognize stress.
 Have the confidence to overcome your fears and concerns so that you can get on with learning.
-As you practise techniques, that include activating positive feelings, you achieve cortical facilitation – a calm, yet alert state where new information is easily absorbed, and stored information is quickly recalled.
+As you practice techniques, that include activating positive feelings, you achieve cortical facilitation - a calm, yet alert state where new information is easily absorbed, and stored information is quickly recalled.

 Benefits of addressed and undressed stress: